gnilk/testrunner/README.md

 `test_<module>_<testcase>`

-_NOTE:_ In order to use the testrunner on your project you must compile your project as a dynamic library.
+_NOTE:_ In order to use the testrunner on your project you must compile your project as a dynamic library (shared object).
 And for Windows you must explicitly mark functions for export.

 ### Rules:
 * Any test cased must be prefixed with 'test_' otherwise the runner will not pick them up